Söre Popitz: Artwork

 Most of Popitz's early work falls under the style of Constructivism.
 Many of her earlier graphic design works feature heavy emphasis on geometry, while also straying away from bright and pigmented colors.
-In 1920, her poster Poster for Advertising Art Exhbition in Leipzig won a competition, providing a pivotal moment in her career.
+In 1920, her poster Poster for Advertising Art Exhibition in Leipzig won a competition, providing a pivotal moment in her career.

 After her time out the Bauhaus, Popitz continues her constructivist style throughout her work.
 When hired to work for the magazine Die Neue Linie (The New Line), much of her work can be connected to her works from her Bauhaus era.
 Many of her magazine covers and article designs often feature the figure in some way, mainly the female figure, while also combining color with black and white photographs.
 These elements working together create a formal, clean look, while also staying somewhat casual.

-Unfortuately, many of Popitz's earlier works were lost during the Bombing of Leipzig.
+Unfortunately, many of Popitz's earlier works were lost during the Bombing of Leipzig.
 However, despite these setbacks, Popitz is still considered one of the most important women in graphic design, especially during World War I and World War II.

 After the death of her husband in 1949, Popitz begins to design book covers for Insel-Bücherei, a book series that began in 1912.
 By 1956, Popitz returned to painting, becoming heavily influenced by Informel Style.
 Her paintings soon took on a more abstract, flowy style, focusing heavily on loose gestures and casual strokes.
 She continued this painting style until her death in 1993.
 Much of her work was inherited by Wilma Stöhr, a gallery worker from Wuppertal, Germany.